 Sarah grew up in Pennsylvania with tons of pets, including pot-bellied pigs.
-When she moved to Chicago, she volunteered at an open-admission shelter in Chicago and decided she wanted to make a difference in the lives of animals that were dealt a pretty bad card.
+When she moved to Chicago, she volunteered at an open-admission shelter in Chicago and decided she wanted to make a difference in the lives of animals that were in dire need of rescue.
 As a transfer team member, she assisted rescues in evaluating dogs for their programs.
 Dogs that she interacted with were often euthanized.
 Sarah grew a thick skin.
 When she met Roo at the same shelter, she had no idea the crazy turn her life would take in the next 6 months.
 Live Like Roo is the epitome of everything that she believes in and she is happy to carry on his legacy through this Foundation.

-Her full-time job is in sports television as an Executive Producer and she is married to a very patient man we call Schipp.
-They have 2 dogs right now.
+Her full-time job is in sports television as an Executive Producer at NBC Sports and she is married to a very patient man we call Schipp.
+They have 4 dogs-Mac, Cheese, Steve and Zoey